oxcompsoc/learntocode/session4/Notes.md

 print("**********")
 ```

-The idea with the while loop is very simple: the code in the body of the loop will be executed repeatedly, while the condition remains true; otherwise said: until the condition becomes false.
-In each iteration, i got incremented by 1, until it reaches 8 and the loop quits.
+The idea with the while loop is very simple: the code in the body of the loop will be executed repeatedly, while the condition remains true - in other words, until the condition becomes false.
+In each iteration, i gets incremented by 1, until it reaches 8 and we exit the loop.
 Hence the loop is run 8 times.

 We can use while loops to do more things.
-Imagine we wanted to create a simple security program, which asks our user for a password, until they enter the correct one.
+Imagine we wanted to create a simple security program that asks our user for a password until they enter the correct one.
 One way to do this is:

 ```python
 SECRET_PASSWORD = "pass123"